PeterPlatt/piRegProjectUI/README.md

-# Basic Pi registration
+# Basic Pi Registration
 This project is meant to facilitate a Raspberry pi workshop.
 It's a single purpose project.
 The basic premise of this project is to demonstrate using a Raspberry Pi as a NodeJS server.

 The workshop will cover the following
-* troubleshooting the Raspberry pi 3 nodejs install.
+* Troubleshooting the Raspberry pi 3 nodejs install.
 * Cloning of the web server code from github
 * Running the web server
 * Registering the Raspberry Pi with an external service